-Through the Support to minor extent (SiMO), the Swedish Polar Research Secretariat offers limited logistical-operational support to carry out projects, or parts of projects, which do not require as much preparation time or a large budget.
-This grant offering is open to researchers and post-graduate students (with a maximum of five years since the last academic degree) from all disciplines at Swedish universities, colleges, research institutes and government agencies with a research mandate.
+Through the Support to minor extent (SiMO), the Swedish Polar Research Secretariat offers limited logistic/operational support to carry out projects, or parts of projects, which do not require as much preparation time or a large budget.
+This grant offering is open to early career researchers and post-graduate students (with a maximum of five years since the last academic degree) from all disciplines at Swedish universities, colleges, research institutes and government agencies with a research mandate.
 When it comes to support that only concerns equipment lending, SiMO is available for all researchers to apply.

 SiMO is open for applications on a continuous basis, and the application should be received by the Secretariat no later than two months before the work is planned to begin.

 Logistic/operational support can be provided to projects that are advancing Swedish polar research and would derive significant added value from the Secretariat’s support.

 Support up to a total value of 25,000 SEK per application and research project may be granted.
 Expedition projects with cost estimates exceeding 25,000 SEK should apply for project level support.

 Please note that support can be provided only for costs associated with logistic/operational aspects of field work.
 Other costs, for example salaries, regular passenger transport services, transports of samples and equipment, customs duties etc. will not be granted support.